Multi-agent Assortment Optimization in Sequential Matching Markets: Analysis for the General Setting

-Since, we are assuming the regularity axiom, then $Q_j$ is monotone increasing \citep{berbeglia_joret20}.
-For $j\in V$ and assortment family $S\in \S$, let $Y^S_j$ be the indicator random variable that takes value 1 when supplier $j$ is matched at the end of the process and 0 otherwise.
-Also, for $j\in V$ and assortment family $S\in \S$, let $A^S_j$ be the random set of consumers who selected $j$.
-Observe that, given $A\subseteq N$, $Y^S_j=1$ with probability $Q_j(A)$ and $Y^S_j=0$ otherwise.
-Therefore,
+In this section, we provide constant approximation factors for the general setting when Assumptions~\ref{assumption:oracle} and~\ref{assumption:suppliers_monotone_submod} are satisfied.
+Specifically, our main result is the following. \begin{theorem} Under Assumptions~\ref{assumption:oracle} and~\ref{assumption:suppliers_monotone_submod}, there exists a randomized polynomial-time algorithm that achieves (in expectation) a $(1-1/e)$-approximation factor for Problem~\eqref{def:opt_problem}. \end{theorem} We remark that Theorem~\ref{thm:main_general} applies to the heterogeneous setting in which customers and suppliers could possibly have different choice models.
+Theorem \ref{thm:main_general} relies on an appropriate continuous submodular relaxation of Problem \eqref{def:opt_problem}.
+Before formalizing this relaxation, let us study the objective function of our problem; for this, we follow a similar notation to that of \citep{ashlagi_etal19}.
+For any $j\in \S$ and assortment family $\mathbf{S}\in \I$, let $Y^{\mathbf{S}}_j$ be the indicator random variable that takes value 1 when supplier $j$ is matched at the end of the process and 0 otherwise.
+Also, for $j\in \S$ and assortment family $\mathbf{S}\in \I$, let $C^{\mathbf{S}}_j$ be the random set of customers who selected supplier $j$ in the first step of the sequential matching process.
+Observe that, conditioned on $C^{\mathbf{S}}_j\subseteq \C$, the indicator variable $Y^\mathbf{S}_j$ equals 1 with probability $f_j(C^{\mathbf{S}}_j)\in[0,1]$ and $Y^\mathbf{S}_j=0$ otherwise, where $f_j(.)$ is the demand function of supplier $j$ defined as the probability of $j$ choosing some customer from $C^{\mathbf{S}}_j$.
+Therefore, for every $j\in\S$ and $\mathbf{S}\in\I$ we have